OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-anytrust-chain.md

 });
 ```

-In this example, you need to set up the chain configuration with a unique `chainId`, the `InitialChainOwner` as the deployer's address, and importantly, you must set the `DataAvailabilityCommittee` as `true`.
+In this example, you need to set up the chain configuration with a unique `chainId`, the `InitialChainOwner` as the deployer's address, and, importantly, you must set the `DataAvailabilityCommittee` as `true`.

 The Orbit SDK has a helper to execute this part: the `prepareChainConfig` API, which takes config parameters as arguments and returns a `chainConfig` `JSON` string.
 Any parameters not provided will default to standard values, which are detailed in the [Orbit SDK Repository](https://github.com/OffchainLabs/arbitrum-orbit-sdk/blob/1f251f76a55bc1081f50938b0aa9f7965660ebf7/src/prepareChainConfig.ts#L3-L31).